BIATeam/BIATemplate/Docs/PREPARE MIGRATION.md

 * Copy the file [3.2.2-3.3.0.patch](./Patch/3.2.2-3.3.0.patch) in the project folder.
 * Remplace BIATemplate by the name of your project
 * Remplace biatemplate by the name of your project in lower case
+* Remplace TheBIADevCompany by the name of your company
 * Run the following command in Git Batch
 \```ps
 cd "...\\YourProject"